talos-rit/project_documentation/user_profile.md

 > Ex. technical middle/high school teacher, technical college professor

 Desired features:
-- Code is easy to
+- Code is easy to modify
 - User can create custom configs for the AI/Director